Food in Antarctica

 First thing - you'll need more food than you do on base.
 You're not being kept warm by the environment around you (the building) and you'll be doing more physical activity than on a base.

 Second thing - you need to carry this larger quantity of food with you, and it takes up space and weight which are substantial even when you are have vehicles to transport it for you.

 Food for the field is designed to be high energy for low bulk and weight.
-This means that the food tends to be fairly high fat (which has the highest amount of energy for weight) and dehydrated.
+This means that the food tends to be fairly high fat (which has the highest amount of energy for a given weight) and dehydrated.
 Fresh water is one thing that is plentiful in Antarctica even if it does happen to be frozen.
-It is more efficient to take fuel to melt snow and ice than to have "wet" food which would freeze and need to be thawed out anyway.
+It is more efficient to take fuel to melt snow and ice than to have "wet" food which would freeze and need to be thawed out.

 An embarrassing tale of Antarctic grub:

 When I first arrived in Antarctica, I was surprised that whenever any one went out for a trip - a few hours or all day - they only ever took chocolate bars to eat.
 I was most unimpressed with how unhealthy this was, so when I went on my first trip I made some wholesome and nutritious sandwiches, tuna and mayonnaise on wholemeal bread - I remember it well.

 Come lunch time, my companion got out

 a chocolate bar and proceeded to eat it, I got out my sandwiches